top of page

 Gold Filling

 A gold filling is usually a choice these days based on a certain aesthetic look that a patient wants.
 A gold filling does have other advantages that are unique to the metal gold.
 It is very durable and gold will not corrode.
-The cost of gold itself must be added to the price when getting a gold filling so please keep this in mind.
+Gold fillings are most costly than ceramic because of the work involved and the fee for the gold alloy.

 bottom of page